 Truck companies are also often specialty trained in areas such as Urban Search and Rescue (USAR) and Swift Water Rescue.

 All Clackamas Fire District #1 ladder trucks are equipped with a 100′ aerial ladder as well as a wide assortment of ground ladders.
-Currently, Clackamas Fire District #1 utilizes both platform and tiller (pictured) ladder trucks.
+Currently, Clackamas Fire District #1 utilizes both straight-frame and tractor-drawn aerial (pictured) ladder trucks.

 Medic units are staffed with two Firefighter/Paramedics who are trained in advanced life support and can perform many life saving interventions such as IV drug therapy, advanced airway (intubation) techniques, defibrillation and more.

 Medic Units are primarily used to respond to medical emergencies but are also dispatched to motor vehicle accidents, structure fires or wherever their services might be needed.